-A compact middle-aged man appeared, dressed in a dapper pin-striped suite and vest.
+A compact middle-aged man appeared, dressed in a dapper pin-striped suit and vest.

 “Hello, how are you?”
 He smiled and introduced himself as Lanny Malcolm, shaking hands with both of them.
 “We’ve looked forward to meeting you.
 Please come in.”

 They followed Malcolm down a walnut-paneled hallway into a plushly furnished conference room, where the co-op board sat waiting behind a large rosewood table.
 As they coolly introduced themselves, they seemed to be the expected mix of people one would find in a high-end co-op:

 Anita Powell was a spare, elderly dowager-looking woman in a dark high-necked silk dress.
 Randall Black was a generously paunchy middle-aged man with a salt-and-pepper beard.
 And John Travis was a slim athletic type in his mid-thirties, whose tan and tousled hair would look right at home on a yacht.
 They all sat straight, still, and expressionless, watching him and Leah.
 Patrick shifted uncomfortably, looking over at Leah, who stared back at them, a perfunctory smile on her face.
 Then, as if on cue, they all smiled in unison.
 That was disconcerting.